bbauska/UC-Davis-Animation-with-JS-and-jQuery/README.md

   title="Example, Do This Instead" alt="Example, Do This Instead." />

-However, in this case there is another helper function, a convenient helper function that will do the same thing in a nice, simple way.
+<p>However, in this case there is another helper function, a convenient
+helper function that will do the same thing in a nice, simple way.
 And that is toggle, <b>thisMenu.toggle</b>.
-That&apos;s all we need to do, so that if it&apos;s showing hide it, if it&apos;s hiding show it.
+That&apos;s all we need to do, so that if it&apos;s showing hide it, if it&apos;s hiding show it.</p>
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <!--~~~~~~~~~~~~~~~~~~~~ 125. hide all menu options, on click, toggle (75) ~~~~~~~~~~~~~~~~~~~~~-->
 <p align="center" width="100%">